Theodore Tyminsky

 Timeline

-1949: Came to America
+1949: Came to America.

-1949: Director of the “Bandurist” Choir at St. Vladimir UOC (Cleveland, OH).
+1949: Director of the “Bandurist” Choir at St. Vladimir UOC (Cleveland, Ohio).

-1953: Choir director at Sts.
-Peter and Paul UOC (Youngstown, OH).
+1953: Choir director at SS.
+Peter and Paul UOC (Youngstown, Ohio).

-1955: Choir director at Holy Ghost UOC (Coatesville, PA).
+1955: Choir director at Holy Ghost UOC (Coatesville, Pennsylvania).

 Scores

-Слyжбa Божa (Divine Liturgy)
+Слyжбa Божa (Divine Liturgy).

 Composer: Various.